OrchardCMS/OrchardCore/src/docs/guides/docker/README.md

 or alternatively in your Linux shell in `/mnt/c/YourRepositoriesPath/OrchardCore/build/release`

-## 2 - Create a Docker image of OC
+## 3 - Set Dockerfile and .dockerignore

 First before creating a new Docker image we will require to change the .dockerignore file and Dockerfile that are provided with the source code of Orchard Core.
-They won't work as they are set to work with the CI mostly.
+They won't work as they are set to work with the CI only.
 You can find these files in `C:\YourRepositoriesPath\OrchardCore\`

 ## .dockerignore